terryworona/simple-cv/README.md

 2. Run `make` to compile the PDF.
 3. Tweak on `template.tex` until you're satisfied with the result.

 LaTeX takes then care of the typesetting with its usual elegance.
 Below a preview of the final result.
-Check out [output](output.pdf) to see the compiled PDF.

 ![preview](preview.png)